 Today a number of products and solutions are driven by analytics.
-For instance, Amazon GO, recommendations systems, predictive keyboards used on smartphones and chatbot are few of the examples of solutions that are driven by analytics.
+For instance, Amazon GO, recommendations systems, predictive keyboards used on smartphones and chatbots are a few of the examples of solutions that are driven by analytics.

 What is Business Analytics?

-In God we trust;all others must bring Data.-Edwards Deming
+In God we trust;all others must bring Data.

 The main goal of business analytics is to enhance the standard of decision making utilizing data analysis.